griffithlab/pVACtools/docs/install.rst

 the ``bin`` subdirectory).
 You will need to set the ``BLASTDB`` to point to the installation directory of your BLAST reference proteome databases.

-Downlaoding Reference Proteome FASTA file
+Downloading Reference Proteome FASTA file
 -----------------------------------------

 As an alternative to BLAST, a reference proteome fasta file may be used for